 Depending on the legal structure a social enterprise is set up with, it may commit a different level of profits towards its social or environmental aims.
 This could be due to a number of reasons including how the business plans to raise finance, where start-up capital came from or whether it also applies for charitable funds.
 If this is important to you, you can select which organisations you see in the gift directory by using the profit filter.

 There are many examples of private sector businesses that support communities, places, charitable causes or the environment.
 Corporate Social Responsibility and Environmental Social Governance goals are increasingly important and many companies are also pursuing B-Corp credentials as customers, employees and investors care more than ever before about ethical and sustainable practices.
-This is a move in the right direction and we support partnerships between the private and social enterprise sector through our B2B directory and Corporate Challenge.
+This is a move in the right direction and we support partnerships between the private and social enterprise sector through our B2B directory and Buy Social Pledge.